philopon/apiary/README.md

 query "key" (Proxy :: Proxy First Int)
 ```

-Strategy choose query getting strategy. predefined strategy is First(get first parameter), One(get one parameter), Option(get optional parameter), Many(get zero or more parameters), Some(get one or more parameters), Check(check parameter exists).
+Strategy chooses query getting strategy.
+Predefined strategy is:

+* First(get first parameter)
+* One(get one parameter)
+* Option(get optional parameter)
+* Many(get zero or more parameters)
+* Some(get one or more parameters)
+* Check(check parameter exists).

-query function, little verbose, so there are convinient functions. so, you can write:
+query function is little verbose, so there are shortcut functions. so, you can write:

 ```haskell
 ("key" =: pDouble)          -- get first Double parameter